-This tool calculates fastener assembly torque from a two-mode failure model.
-The governing limit is always the lower of two independently calculated failure loads — thread stripping of the parent material, and tensile yield of the fastener itself.
-Whichever fails first sets the torque ceiling.
+This tool calculates fastener assembly torque from a three-mode failure model: stripping of the threads in the parent material, stripping of the fastener’s own external threads, or tensile failure of the fastener shank.
+Whichever fails first sets the maximum recommended torque.

 Failure Modes